PG1003/observer/README.md

 ### Connection lifetime management

-Lifetime management of the connection between subjects and observers is important to release resources that are no longer needed or avoid accessing resources that are no longer available.
+Lifetime management of the connection between subjects and observers is important.
+It releases resources that are no longer needed and avoids accessing resources that are no longer available.
 When a subject is removed, all connections to that subject must be removed too.
 The same applies when removing an observer; the observer must be disconnected from its subject.